-The specific objectives of this study are to:
+The specific objectives of this study were to:

-- Develop a strategic plan for planting perennial crops in riparian buffers on unprofitable and risk-prone cropland for farms in Pennsylvania.
+- Develop a strategic plan for planting perennial crops in riparian buffers on unprofitable cropland for farms in Pennsylvania.

 - Determine the water quality benefits of converting conventional annual cropland to multifunctional buffers planted with native perennial grass mixtures.